lifeSpanOfaNote/IEOR223-project-group-0/README.md

 The folder `Diffusion_models` contains the following:

 * `image_diff.ipynb` is the notebook for creating and training a diffusion model on the ["YiwengXie/102_flowers_small"](https://huggingface.co/datasets/YiwengXie/102_flowers_small) dataset, starting from scratch.
+* The `diffusion_for_images_pretrained` folder contains sample images and model weights saved from our previous training processes.
+* `generate_from_pretrained_diff.ipynb` is the note book for generating new samples using the pretrained diffusion model